slint-ui/slint/api/cpp/docs/generated_code.md

 ## Global Singletons

-In `.60` files it is possible to declare [singletons that are globally available](markdown/langref.md#global-singletons).
+In `.slint` files it is possible to declare [singletons that are globally available](markdown/langref.md#global-singletons).
 You can access them from to your C++ code by exporting them and using the `global()` getter function in the C++ class generated for your entry component.
-Each global singleton creates a class that has getter/setter functions for properties and callbacks, similar to API that's created for your `.60` component, as demonstrated in the previous section.
+Each global singleton creates a class that has getter/setter functions for properties and callbacks, similar to API that's created for your `.slint` component, as demonstrated in the previous section.

-For example the following `.60` markup defines a global `Logic` singleton that's also exported:
+For example the following `.slint` markup defines a global `Logic` singleton that's also exported:

 ```60,ignore
 export global Logic := {